OPS-E2E-PPE/VBA-Docs/api/Word.Global.Documents.md

 keywords: vbawd10.chm163119105
 f1_keywords:
 - vbawd10.chm163119105
-ms.prod: word
 api_name:
 - Word.Global.Documents
 ms.assetid: a86bad22-aabf-dd0d-4b23-fc608d5db4c1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Global.Documents property (Word)

 Returns a **[Documents](Word.documents.md)** collection that represents all the open documents.
 Read-only.

 ## Syntax

- _expression_. `Documents`
+_expression_.**Documents**

 _expression_ A variable that represents a '[Global](Word.Global.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example